RawadAlaryan/Sorting-Algorithms/README.md

 **Serial, Parallel and Distributed Algorithms:**<br/>
-<b>Serial Algorithm:</b> Performs all its steps one by one.
+<b>Serial Algorithm:</b> Performs all its steps one by one.<br/>
-<b>Parallel Algorithm:</b> Performs more steps at the same time.
+<b>Parallel Algorithm:</b> Performs more steps at the same time.<br/>
-<b>Distributed Algorithm:</b> Performs more steps at the same time on different machines.
+<b>Distributed Algorithm:</b> Performs more steps at the same time on different machines.<br/>

 **Hybrid Sorting Algorithms:**<br/>
 A Hybrid Sorting Algorithm combines more sorting algorithms to solve a given problem.
 It chooses one algorithm depending on the data or switching between them over the course of the algorithm.
-It combines desired features of each algorithm, so that the overall algorithm is better than the individual algorithms.
+It combines desired features of each algorithm, so that the overall algorithm is better than the individual algorithms.<br/>

 ### Implementations of Sorting Algorithms: